Andrew LevinEmail: email@example.com

 Thursday: 8:30am-9:30am and 10:45am-12:00pm

 Dr. Andrew Levin is an associate professor of music in the Department of Performing Arts.
-He conducts the Clemson University Symphony Orchestra and coaches the Clemson University String Quartet.
-He also coaches the Traditional Music Ensemble, where he prepares student to play music for contradances and English Country Dances, and teaches Music Theory.
-Dr. Levin is a substitute violist with the Greenville and Charleston Symphony Orchestras and plays violin, viola, and piano for weddings and other functions through his music contracting service, Classic Touch.
-He also plays fiddle and writes music for his contradance band Waxwing, which performs across the Southeast.
+He conducts the Clemson University Symphony Orchestra, coaches the Clemson University String Quartet, and teaches advanced Music Theory and Aural Skills.
+Dr. Levin is a substitute violist with the Greenville and Charleston Symphony Orchestras and plays violin, viola, and piano for social and church events in the area.

 As a composer, Levin has written and arranged more than a hundred works for orchestra and various ensembles.
-Selected works are both published by Lynne Latham Music, a division of Lorenz Corporation, and are self-published.
-In October 2012 he released a CD of his own music, available at uncommonwaltzes.com.
+Selected works are published by Lynne Latham Music, a division of LudwigMasters Music as well as self-published.
+In October 2012, he released a CD of his own music, available at uncommonwaltzes.com.

 Dr. Levin earned a Bachelor of Arts degree in music from California State University (Los Angeles), a Master of Music degree in conducting and piano performance from Rice University (Houston), and a Doctor of Arts degree in conducting and viola performance from Ball State University (Indiana).
 Levin joined the Clemson faculty in 1993.